jonathannen/semantic-email-tester/README.md

 There is an option of sending emails to yourself to bypass this.
 However, I found sending via GMail SMTP wasn't enough.
 For some reason this doesn't include valid DKIM and SPF, surprisingly.
 The next option was to authenticate via the API, but that was a bunch of plumbing I didn't want to do (and would be a pain for others to replicate).

 So my last resort was to generate all the combinations I needed and then turn into a Google Apps Script.
-You can take code.gs directly and head on over to https://script.google.com to run.
-Hit run and it'll send a series of emails
+Right now it's shared as a Google Apps Scripts "Web App".
+Take a look at [Semantic Email Tester](https://script.google.com/macros/s/AKfycbyLdVMYfJ_2Bg2qYmiOjx4MMQaJYn1Fn-97jjpZ8rpjqmRYRom9/exec).

+The only snag with is it gives my script permissions to run as you.
+Specifically send emails as you.
+If you'd rather run yourself it's easy.
+Take code.gs directly and head on over to https://script.google.com.
+Paste it in and run the sendSemanticEmailTests function.

 # Instructions